In Vivo: Within the Living

 In Vivo is curated by Taryn Möller Nicoll and will open with a public opening reception at the University Art Gallery on Thursday, February 5th, 4:00 pm - 6:00 pm.

-By leaving the lab and entering the museum space, the pieces in this exhibition illuminate the fusion of artistic excellence and unparalleled scientific knowledge achieved by interdisciplinary programs such as Art as Applied to Medicine at Johns Hopkins.
+By leaving the lab and entering the museum space, the pieces in this exhibition illuminate the fusion of artistic excellence and unparalleled scientific knowledge achieved by interdisciplinary graduate programs such as those offered by Art as Applied to Medicine at Johns Hopkins.
 It will also realize the dual goal of highlighting the medical innovations pioneered at Johns Hopkins University School of Medicine, alongside the emotional and personal journeys experienced by its patients.
 This exhibition makes a thought-provoking statement about how art can tell the stories of people who are confronted with health dilemmas, while embracing new medical, scientific, and communication technologies.
-The works in this exhibition are developed through traditional analog techniques such as painting and drawing, digital approaches such as digital illustration and animation, and sculptural methods such as the mold-making and casting processes of anaplastology- commonly known as prosthetics.
+The works in this exhibition are developed through traditional analog techniques such as painting and drawing, digital approaches such as digital illustration and animation, and sculptural methods such as sculpting, mold-making and casting processes of clinical anaplastology- commonly known as prosthetics.

 Additional programming: